Details

 Styles

-Signed and numbered - Image size: 39.5 X 27.5 cm. - Sheet size: 57 X 38 cm. - Engraved by Jacques Villon, supervised by Matisse. - Edited by the chalcography of the Louvre Museum. - In the catalog raisonné of the work of Matisse, Ginestet et Pouillon, reference E 645. - With the stamp of the Louvre Museum's chalcography. // Henri Matisse’s L’Espagnol à la mantille (1925) is an etching and aquatint that embodies the artist's flair for elegance and vibrant composition.
+Plate signed and numbered - Image size: 39.5 X 27.5 cm. - Sheet size: 57 X 38 cm. - Engraved by Jacques Villon, supervised by Matisse. - Edited by the chalcography of the Louvre Museum. - In the catalog raisonné of the work of Matisse, Ginestet et Pouillon, reference E 645. - With the stamp of the Louvre Museum's chalcography. // Henri Matisse’s L’Espagnol à la mantille (1925) is an etching and aquatint that embodies the artist's flair for elegance and vibrant composition.
 The portrait features a woman in a traditional mantilla, framed by a richly patterned floral background and seated at a table with red-and-white stripes.
 Her contemplative gaze and relaxed pose create an intimate and sophisticated atmosphere.
-Engraved by Jacques Villon under Matisse’s supervision, this piece was produced in an edition of 200 copies, each signed and numbered.
+Engraved by Jacques Villon under Matisse’s supervision, this piece was produced in an edition of 200 copies.
 Measuring 39.5 x 27.5 cm (image size) on a sheet of 57 x 38 cm, it was published by the Louvre Museum’s chalcography.
 Listed in the Ginestet et Pouillon catalog raisonné (reference E 645), it bears the official stamp of the Louvre Museum’s chalcography.

 L'Espagnol à la mantille, 1925